 From the profile, you can change passwords, set/change nickname, upload files, set timing for the current login session, and adjust API settings and set permissions/delete the Alias.

-Coin and ICO listing will cost 3 BTC and is a process that involves filling and sending an application online with a turnaround of 24 hours as claimed.
+Coin and ICO listing will cost 3 BTC and will involve filling and sending an application online with a turnaround of 24 hours as claimed.
 The coin approved for listing will then provide technical data and fulfill other preconditions set out in their technical terms page including link to smart contracts for the coin to be listed if it is an ERC token and links to binary files for Ubuntu or git-hub repository for Bitcoin-based coins.

 Once this is done and the details are alright, the coin owner will sign a listing agreement with the service after which the listing is done and announced.
 They claim that Cashaa coin, which was listed on the platform on date 25 May last year, improved its trading volume from around $30,000 to around $385,000 on listing.